broverfitter/roomBook/README.md

 I wrote this after a frustrating day of mindless study space searching.
 This repo is the answer.
 It contains three files

-optim.py: the selenium script that goes and books the room config.ini: an easier way to change config settings, in the future I think I will add more rooms, if this proves valuable roomBook.bat: small script that to use in windows task scheduler Extra considerations:
+optim.py: the selenium script that goes and books the room;
+config.ini: an easier way to change config settings, in the future I think I will add more rooms, if this proves valuable;
+roomBook.bat: small script that to use in windows task scheduler Extra considerations: